nvragav/algo/README.md

 # algo
-Implementation of algorithm in different programming languages.
+Implementation of solutions in different programming languages.

 # Arrays